deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 ---

 Hi all,
 I'm currently working on refactoring the way to set up kubernetes clusters within the infrastructure of my current employer.
-(Role: Plattform Engineer)
+(Role: Platform Engineer)
-Due to growing configuration requirements and time-consuming decisions we've decided within our team that is time to refactor the stack and try out something new.
+Due to growing configuration requirements and time-consuming decisions we’ve decided within our team that it is time to refactor the stack and try out something new.
 The current setup is based on flux-cd with a self-written templating software to render manifests based on a single configuration file.
-This configuration file is called `config.yaml`, who would have guessed that, and contains all cricital information to bootstrap and deploy a new cluster environment.
+This configuration file is called config.yaml, who would have guessed that, and contains all critical information to bootstrap and deploy a new cluster environment.
 Basic manifests are provided from an internal *kubernetes service catalog* which is version pinned for a cluster.
 The rendered manifests are stored within a dedicated kubernetes-clusters repository (`${cluster.name}/cluster.generated/${service.name}`) and are initially deployed with a ci/cd approach to apply the tanzu kubernetes cluster and kickstart flux-cd on it.
 After the initial setup: flux-cd picks up the stored manifest files within the kubernetes cluster repository and installs everything.

-A catalog deployment from our kubernetes service catalog may looks like:
+A catalog deployment from our kubernetes service catalog may look like:

 > **NOTE:** I will focus on the cluster part here.
-The service catalog is collection of typical flux manifests (HelmRepository, HelmRelease) with a default configuration in it.
+The service catalog is a collection of typical flux manifests (HelmRepository, HelmRelease) with a default configuration in it.

 For the reference the following code snippet provides the Git Repository for flux-cd to pull manifests from.
 ```yaml